 Samsung and Apple

-To buy a new mobile device, people had to stand in a long line and pay a big sum of money.
+People had to stand in a long line and pay a big sum of money to buy a new mobile device.
 At the same time, just a few feet away, Samsung was selling its Galaxy SII for an attractive price.
-So some people didn’t resist such a tempting offer and went home with a new Samsung.
+Some people didn't resist such a tempting offer and went home with a new Samsung instead of Apple's new product.

-To sum it up, knowing one more marketing technique opens you a chance to consider promoting your company in an unpredictable form.
+To sum it up, implementing this marketing technique opens you a chance to consider promoting your company in an unpredictable form.
 Ambush marketing is an approach that inspires brands to create possibly provocative but memorable advertising campaigns.

 - This article defines the term and uses the Vancouver Winter Olympics as an example.